Miles Sanders Player Prop Bets for NFL Week 17 - Philadelphia vs. Washington - NewsBreak

 Matchup vs. Washington

-- Sanders has had a rushing touchdown in one matchup against the Football Team, but did not have multiple TDs in that game.
+- Sanders has had a rushing touchdown in one game versus the Football Team, but did not have multiple TDs in that game.

-- Allowing 104.2 rushing yards per game, the Football Team have the eighth-ranked run defense in the NFL.
+- The Football Team allow 104.2 yards per game on the ground, the NFL's eighth-ranked rush defense.

-- This year the Football Team have conceded 12 rushing TDs.
-They are ranked seventh in the NFL in that category.
+- Sanders and the Eagles will face off against the NFL's seventh-ranked defense in terms of rushing touchdowns conceded (12).

 Recent Performances

-- Last week against the Giants, Sanders racked up 45 yards on seven carries (averaging 6.4 yards per attempt).
+- Against the Giants last week, Sanders rushed seven times for 45 yards (6.4 yards per attempt).

 Sanders' Philadelphia Teammates